 To file for unemployment in Delaware, you’ll need to start an online claim on their website.
 Please note that after you file your claim, you’ll also have to register with the state’s claimant portal in order to submit information and documents to the appropriate offices.

-You can file of unemployment in Washington, D.C. by visiting their online Unemployment Insurance Service Center for Claimants or by calling them directly at (202) 724-7000.
-You can fine general information at the D.C.
+You can file for unemployment in Washington, D.C. by visiting their online Unemployment Insurance Service Center for Claimants or by calling them directly at (202) 724-7000.
+You can find general information at the D.C.
 Department of Employment Services unemployment directory.

 For more information on reemployment assistance in Florida, visit their Reemployment Assistance Service Center.